 Easy DIY Dog Bowl Stand from Scrap Wood

-Our fur baby, Sasha, is getting older; she’s almost 12.
+Our fur baby, Sasha, is getting older; she’s almost 13.
 I created this DIY dog bowl stand to make life a little more comfortable for her.
-This stand is what I call a “scrap wood project.”
-You only need a little wood (and time) to assemble this.
+She has some joint issues and the vet recommended we elevate her food and water bowls.

-While you can always purchase a pet bowl stand, creating one is cheaper and can be customized.
+While you can purchase a dog bowl stand, creating one is cheaper and they can be customized to your liking.
+Maybe you can even carve your dog’s name in the wood as special touch?

 Things You’ll Need